reductstore/reductstore/docs/http-api/entry-api.md

 ```
 {% endswagger-response %}

-{% swagger-response status="404: Not Found" description="The bucket or record with the timestamp doesn" %}
+{% swagger-response status="404: Not Found" description="The bucket or record with the timestamp doesn't exist" %}
 ```javascript
 {
    "detail": "string"